zephyrproject-rtos/zephyr/boards/x86/arduino_101/doc/board.rst

 The ``dfu-util`` flashing application will only recognize the Arduino 101 as a DFU-capable device within five seconds after the Master Reset button is pressed on the board.
-You can run this application, either manually, or with the help of ``make``:
+You can run this application with the help of the Zephyr build system by defining the environment variable ``ZEPHYR_FLASH_OVER_DFU=y`` before flashing Zephyr applications (as described in :ref:`application_run`).

-* Manual method: Type the ``dfu-util`` command line, press the Master Reset button, and then quickly press Return to execute the dfu-util command.
-If dfu-util fails saying "No DFU capable USB device available", try again more quickly after pressing the Master Reset button.
-* Make method: Define the environment variable ``ZEPHYR_FLASH_OVER_DFU=y`` and run ``make flash``.
-You will be prompted to reset the board when make is ready to flash it.
 If you regularly use this method, you can add the following line into your ``~/.zephyrrc`` file:

 .. code-block:: console